starsharp06sharp/VirtualModem/README.md

 # VirtualModem

 VirtualModem is a modem emulator with sound support.
-It supports virtual COM port through TCP connection, which is supported by most emulators, such as VirtualBox, VMware and QEMU.
+It supports virtual COM port through TCP connection, which is supported by most emulators, such as VirtualBox, VMware and 86Box.

 ## Dependencies
 ```